SM2015/sm2015-dashboard/README.md

     2. If you get a database error when doing "./manage.py runserver", try to do "python manage.py migrate" first.
 This will update your database with recents modifications of the project.
+    3. IMPORTANT: If you get the follow message when you run the migrations:

+    "Any objects related to these content types by a foreign key will also be deleted.
+Are you sure you want to delete these content types?
+     If you're unsure, answer 'no'."

+     Always answer 'no'.